DarkStarStrix/Math-Programming/Writerside/topics/starter-topic.md

        football/;
 ```

-Next, the code declares two variables: `x(a)` represents the number of ads of type `a` to be purchased, and `z` is the objective function value, which represents the total cost.
+Next, the code declares two variables: `x(a)` represents the number ads of type `a` to be purchased, and `z` is the objective function value, which represents the total cost.

 ```gams
 Variables